canonical/kafka-k8s-operator/docs/how-to/deploy/deploy-anywhere.md

 1. Set up a Juju Controller
 2. Set up a Juju Model
-3. Deploy and relate Apache Kafka K8s and Apache ZooKeeper K8s charms.
+3. Deploy and integrate Apache Kafka K8s and Apache ZooKeeper K8s charms.
 4. (Optionally) Create an external admin user

 In the next subsections, we will cover these steps separately by referring to